kents00/Django/src/Application/templates/Readme.txt

     |   │   ├── base.html # This is our header and footer, all css and js are in here
     │   ├── layout
     |   │   ├── main.html # This is our front page
-    |   │   ├── navbar.html # This is our navbar
     ├── Config # This is where we store our settings files │   ├── settings.py # This is where we store our settings │   ├── local.py # This is where we store our production settings